juncture-digital/template/_admin/add-article.md

     - **description**:
     - **author**:
     - **date**: Publish date in the form of `YYYY-MM-DD`
     - **tags**: Optional tags for categorizing the article.
 Multiple tags are space separated.
-Refer to the [Adding a new tag](#adding-a-new-tag) section for information on how new tags are added.
+Refer to the [Adding a new tag](add-tag) page for information on how new tags are added.
     - **thumbnail**:
     - **permalink**:
     - **published**: This is set to `false` initially.
 When the value is false the article will not appear in the article index.
+    - **featured**: This is set to `false` initially.
+Set this to 'true' if the article should appear in the Featured Articles section of the home page.

 ---